mitmedialab/prg-raise-playground/README.md

 npm run new:extension <folder to contain extension>
 # For example: npm run new:extension my_awesome_extension
 # If succesful, the output of this command will tell you where to find your new extension file.
+# It will be an index.ts file, and its documentation should help you get started

 npm run dev
 # Start a development server to view your extension and reload it as you make changes
 # This command will take ~20s to startup and serve everything to http://localhost:8601/
 ```
-The documentation in the file the `npm run new:extension` generates for you (*index.ts*) should help you get started building your extension.
-You can also hop down to our full tutorial: [From 0 to Extension](#from-0-to-extension)

-After navigationg to http://localhost:8601/, follow the 'Adding Extensions' guidance in the [official extension documentation](https://en.scratch-wiki.info/wiki/Extension) to locate your extension and add it to the workspace.
+After navigating to http://localhost:8601/, follow the 'Adding Extensions' guidance in the [official extension documentation](https://en.scratch-wiki.info/wiki/Extension) to add your extension to the workspace.

 As long as the development server is running (meaning the `npm run dev` command is still executing), every change you make to the extension file will trigger the page to refresh and your changes will be reflected automagically 🪄.